Clarkson scores 33, Jazz beat Clippers to snap 5-game skid - WHIZ News

 SALT LAKE CITY (AP) — Jordan Clarkson had a season-high 33 points and five assists, and the Utah Jazz snapped a five-game losing streak with a 125-112 victory over the Los Angeles Clippers on Wednesday night.

 Collin Sexton added 21 points, six rebounds and six assists for the Jazz.
 Lauri Markkanen chipped in 23 points and nine rebounds.
-Jarred Vanderbilt added 14 points and 12 rebounds.
+Jarred Vanderbilt added 14 points and 12 boards.

+Utah’s efficiency on offense helped the Jazz pull away in the fourth quarter.
+The Jazz shot 55% from the field while making 14 3-pointers and scoring 52 points in the paint.

+“We were playing to our style of basketball,” Markkanen said.
+“We were getting good looks.
+It didn’t really matter who’s shooting as long as it goes in and we’re getting good looks.”

 John Wall finished with a season-high 26 points off the bench to lead Los Angeles.
 Reggie Jackson added 15 points for the Clippers, who lost despite outscoring Utah 65-22 in bench points.